vadragna/pdsnd_github/README.md

 ### Description

-In this project, the user running the bikeshare.py script, and interacting with the terminal can get and filter different information about bikeshare data from three different cities in the USA.
+In this project, the user can run the bikeshare.py script, and interact with the terminal can get and filter different information about bikeshare data from three different cities in the USA.

 ### Files used